 New Zealand is a bitter example of the havoc men can bring upon nature.
 By purposely or accidentally introducing a legion of alien species to this far-off land, men unleashed destruction and forever altered New Zealand’s unique indigenous wildlife.
 Rats, stoats, weasels, ferrets, feral cats and brushtail possums are the most notorious culprits because they predate on native and endemic ground-nesting birds like the iconic kakapo, kiwi and takahe, and many other less known species like the fairy prion and sooty shearwater, two burrowing seabirds.
 Introduced predators have driven several bird species to extinction in the past and continue to severely impact bird populations today.

 The problem is not limited to the bird realm.
 The insect world is also in trouble as introduced bugs deplete native populations by killing or out-competing them for food.
 Non-native wasps are a notorious example: every year, they destroy large numbers of native bugs including bees, spiders, flies and caterpillars like those of monarch butterflies.
 Wasps are so numerous they threaten birds as well—here is an insightful documentary about the wasp plague in New Zealand.

 A single praying mantis species, the endemic Orthodera novaezealandiae, was originally present in New Zealand.
 Another, Miomantis caffra or “springbok mantis”, was Continue reading

 Audacity is a trait shared by many New Zealand birds.
-Here, humans are not just tolerated; they are often chased, scrutinized and sometimes hassled—a specialty of red-billed gulls who snatch food off people’s plates at restaurants.
+Here, humans are not just tolerated, but often chased, scrutinized and sometimes hassled—a specialty of red-billed gulls who snatch food off people’s plates at restaurants.
 Species as different as keas, wekas and fantails (Rhipidura fuliginosa) all share this temerity and insatiable curiosity.
 Birds introduced from Europe are shy in comparison, save around campsites and touristy areas where they behave like natives.